Back to HQ for the July Festival

 13 Jul 2017

-All roads lead back to HQ and this year’s Newmarket July Festival promises to be a cracker, with the mouthwatering Champions Series Darley July Cup having a stellar entry list, including the unbeaten Caravaggio.
+All roads lead back to HQ and this year’s Newmarket July Festival promises to be a cracker, with the mouthwatering Champions Series Darley July Cupvyacrsqtzzuwrawcydzarbwbatuufautczq having a stellar entry list, including the unbeaten Caravaggio.
 More about him later.

 I feel like I’ve been in decent form over the past few weeks, picking up some winners along the way, and just missing out on a couple more.
 Somebody has to come 2nd, but I’ll be a very happy man if I can start turning those 2’s into 1’s over the next few days!